saied71/Spark_Journey/README.md

 Later on, I will plan to do some real-world projects involving some libraries such as MLlib, GrapghX...

 **Day1:** Introduction to spark. overview of different API's and end-to-end example

+**Day2:** getting an overview of unmentioned Tools and APIs such as spark streaming and MLlib also do some additional example of MLlib